Dr. Jennifer Busch

 Dr. L. Kristen Page

-Dr. Page's primary research interest involves answering questions about how diseases are transmitted, and trying to understand how disease transmission changes as humans alter landscapes/habitats.
-Many of the projects conducted with my research students investigate the transmission dynamics of raccoon roundworm in urban landscapes.
+Dr. Page’s research involves answering questions about how diseases are transmitted, and trying to understand how disease transmission changes as humans alter landscapes and habitats.
+Many of the projects conducted with her research students investigate the transmission dynamics of raccoon roundworm in urban landscapes.